o3de/o3de.org/content/docs/userguide/ai/scripting/mbt.md

 ### Viewing Completed Trees {#ai-scripting-mbt-debugging-tree-visualization-completed-trees}

-When a behavior tree finishes executing—either by failing or succeeding all the way through the root node, a notification is displayed in the console window along with a list of recently visited nodes and their line numbers\.
+When a behavior tree finishes executing-either by failing or succeeding all the way through the root node, a notification is displayed in the console window along with a list of recently visited nodes and their line numbers\.

 **\[Error\] Modular Behavior Tree: The root node for entity 'HumanSoldier' FAILED\.
 Rebooting the tree next frame\. \(124\) Move\. \(122\) Selector\. \(121\) Sequence\.**